 Cai’s fire piece at the Philadelphia Museum of Art

 Cai was commissioned to create his explosive piece Fallen Blossoms back in 2009 by the Philadelphia Museum of Art.
 The performance element of the exhibition was displayed in the front of the museum and featured a massive blossom pattern that was then set on fire.
-To create the blossom, Cai used metal net and scaffolding, as well as a gunpowder fuse to set the entire design ablaze for exactly sixty seconds.
+To create the blossom, Cai used a metal net and scaffolding, as well as a gunpowder fuse, to set the entire design ablaze for exactly sixty seconds.

 What inspired this work?

 The blossom that was set on fire was inspired by an old Chinese proverb ‘hua kai hua luo’ or 花開花落 (literally, “flower blossoms, flower falls”) that comments on the pain that comes when a life is taken unexpectedly.
-The title of the event and the exhibition were also selected to pay homage to the Philadelphia Museum of Art’s director, Anne d’Harnoncourt who had just unfortunately passed away.
+The title of the event and the exhibition were also selected to pay homage to the Philadelphia Museum of Art’s director, Anne d’Harnoncourt, who had just unfortunately passed away.